THE NOMAD ACADEMY

 Aside from getting to see and experience new things, learn about different cultures and meet people who ordinarily wouldn’t, being in a new environment means you can control the environment that brings out the best in you to build powerful habits, ignite creativity and be productive.

 “Don't choose between further education and travel.
 Do both”

 I’m looking to quit my job because I’m unhappy and I want to do a start-up.
 Should I travel and then build my start-up or vice versa?

 I don’t think it matters, I think what actually matters is that you shouldn’t build a start-up just for the sake of it.
 That’s the big danger.
 Start-ups are really, really hard.
-It should be the case of ‘this is the change I want to make in my life’ and if it happens that a start-up or freelancing is the best way to do, that then so be it.
-Then they can ask the question of ‘can I travel whilst doing it’.
+It should be the case of ‘this is the change I want to make in my life’ and if it happens that a start-up or freelancing is the best way to do that, then so be it.
+Only then can they can ask the question of ‘can I travel whilst doing it’.
 I see too many people starting start-ups because it’s fashionable and as a result, they fail.

 How does digital nomading coincide with the world of travel blogging and coaching?